 Fisher BnB can be found within convenient distance from everything important in Singapore.
 Visitors can even walk to places such as Little India and Chinatown!

 Offering ladies only, mixed and family dorm types, you can comfortably sleep with whichever group fits you best.
-With your superbly comfortable bed, you’ll also get free WiFi and a scrumptious breakfast included in the rates.
+With your comfortable bed, you’ll also get free WiFi and a scrumptious breakfast included in the rates.

 Best Budget Hotel in Singapore – Holiday Inn Express Singapore Clarke Quay